 - Fundamentally change their business model.
 This is an idea I pushed at first – suggesting that Blockbuster switch business models to selling home entertainment gear, something which could help tie with their current product offering and give them much needed partners to counter their current slump and lack of customer mindshare.
 However, Blockbuster’s lack of resources (as of Oct 2008, only $95 million in liquid cash) and profitability and the high risk and long-term horizon of this strategy make this un-feasible as a game changing play.
 Simply put, there’s not enough farm to bet on this strategy.

 - Sell themselves.
 This is probably the most promising strategy in that Blockbuster will only need to turn itself around just enough to convince another buyer to acquire the assets.
 But, given that Blockbuster is the largest brick & mortar renter of videos and its dim prospects, its unlikely there are any buyers interested in owning a video rental store.
 Success would require finding a party interested in:

-- Buying a loser who’s likely to shed off much more in profits and brand power before being able to turn itself around
+- Buying an industry stalwart who’s likely to shed off much more in losses and brand value before being able to turn itself around

 - An unwieldy network of physical stores